What is a Threat Intelligence Platform?

 Threat intelligence also enables you to take prompt, well-informed actions to avoid system outages, prevent the theft of private information, protect your intellectual property, and maintain the goodwill and loyalty of your customers.

-However, verifying and correlating threat intelligence manually can be time-consuming and resource-intensive.
+However, verifying and correlating threat intelligence events manually can be time-consuming and resource-intensive.
 Automated threat intelligence systems can help your security team work more efficiently and avoid alert fatigue.

 Factors to Consider While Choosing the Right TIP Solution for Your Business